awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

     default *   docker
     default     default         running v0.8+unknown linux/amd64, linux/arm64

-To build an EMR Serverless GSProcessing image for the ``arm64`` architecture you can run:
+Finally, to build an EMR Serverless GSProcessing image for the ``arm64`` architecture you can run:

 .. code-block:: bash